dzshy/reinforth/README.md

 foo
 ```

-But be careful not to get a undefined word:
+But be careful not to get an undefined word:

 ```
 : foo a_not_defined_word ;